Diocese of Fall River: 1900 to 1950

+1950 to 1970

+As bishop, Cassidy founded several homes for senior citizens.
+In 1945, Pope Pius XII appointed James Connolly from the Diocese of Providence to serve as coadjutor bishop to assist Cassidy.
+In 1948, the Congregation of Holy Cross founded Stonehill College in Easton.
+In early 1951, Cassidy published a pastoral letter forbidding girls cheerleading at Catholic high schools in the diocese, citing what he termed the indecency of their outfits.
+He also banned football games at night.

+Following Cassidy's death in 1951, Connolly automatically became the new bishop.
+Bishop Cassidy High School in Taunton, later renamed Coyle and Cassidy High School following its merger with the all-male Monsignor Coyle High School, was named in Cassidy's honor.
 As bishop, one of Connolly's special concerns was with providing secondary education in the four urban areas of the diocese.
-As a result, four Catholic high schools were constructed under his guidance.
-Bishop Connolly High School was dedicated in his name in 1967.
+He constructed four Catholic high schools during his tenure.
+Bishop Connolly High School was dedicated to him in 1967.
 He also founded the diocesan newspaper, The Anchor.
-Connolly attended all four sessions of the Second Vatican Council in Rome.

-1970 to present
+1970 to 2002

-After Connolly retired in 1970, Pope Paul VI appointed Daniel Cronin as the fifth bishop of Fall River.
+After Connolly retired in 1970, Pope Paul VI appointed Auxiliary Bishop Daniel Cronin of the Archdiocese of Boston as the fifth bishop of Fall River.
 Cronin continued the work of implementing the decrees of the Second Vatican Council and supported liturgical renewal, continuing education of the clergy and the restoration of the permanent diaconate.
-He devoted himself to the pastoral care of the sick in hospitals, to the expansion of Catholic Counseling and Social Services, to the Family Life Ministry and other various activities.
+He expanded Catholic Counseling and Social Services as well as the Family Life Ministry.
 Late in 1991, Pope John Paul II appointed Cronin as archbishop of the Archdiocese of Hartford.

-To replace Cronin, John Paul II appointed Bishop Seán Patrick O'Malley in 1992 as the new bishop of Fall River.
-His main challenge was to settle the sexual abuse scandal in the diocese.
-In 2002, John Paul II named O'Malley as bishop of the Diocese of Palm Beach and appointed George Coleman as his sucessor.
+To replace Cronin, John Paul II appointed Bishop Seán O'Malley of the Diocese of St. Thomas in 1992 as the new bishop of Fall River.
+His main challenge was to settle the sexual abuse scandal in the Diocese of Fall River.
+He established an office for AIDS Ministry and two new residences for women, fostered vocations to the priesthood and reorganized the diocesan curia or administration.
+O’Malley created the Office of Pastoral Planning to assist him on merging parishes and assigning priests.

+2002 to present

+In 2002, John Paul II named O'Malley as bishop of the Diocese of Palm Beach and appointed George Coleman as his successor.
+In 2007, Coleman opened Pope John Paul II High School in Hyannis, the first Catholic high school on Cape Cod.
+He also created a directorship of Faith Formation, a youth ministry and a Marriage and Family Ministry.
 Coleman retired in 2014.

-On July 3, 2014, Pope Francis appointed Bishop Edgar Moreira da Cunha as the eighth bishop of the Diocese of Fall River; he was installed September 24, 2014.
+On July 3, 2014, Pope Francis appointed Auxiliary Bishop Edgar Moreira da Cunha from the Archdiocese of Newark as the eighth bishop of Fall River.
+Da Cunha is the current bishop of Fall River.